natgo/wt-wiki-scraper/wikitext-transpiled/ground/Hovet.md

 '''Pros:'''

 * Can be used as a last resort weapon to shoot down incoming bombs and rockets
+* Cannot be easily killed by .50 cal MGs, meaning you are stronger against strafing aircraft
+* High rate of fire

 '''Cons:'''

 * Long reload time
+* The 20 mm shells lose velocity quickly, making it very difficult to attack fast planes past 2 km or light tanks past 1 km
+* No passive radar search
+* The gun overheats over quickly
+* Low penetration

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->